hatimalattas/Darribny/README.md

-# Casting Agency API
+# Darribny
-Darribny is a platform where trainers can connect with trainees
+Darribny is a platform where trainers can connect with trainees.
+As a trainee, you can request a training session.
+When a nearby trainer accepts your request, the app displays the reservation time and location.

 ## Getting Started